Should you fear your accountant?

 In a study of the most feared professions, accountants and bookkeepers rank the second highest, just behind chefs, waiters and bartenders in the hospitality industry.
 Gordon Ramsey has got a lot to answer for.
 And yet at the same time, accountants are one of the most trusted people in society.
 However, based on the statement above, this could naturally be fear masquerading as trust.

-And why shouldn’t you trust your accountant?
+And why shouldn’t you trust your accounting service?
 After all, accountants are the gatekeepers to your business’ finances and figures, they’ve passed numerous qualifications, belong to governing bodies and have adhere to strict codes of conduct.
 If you can’t trust your accountant, we might as well all pack up and call it a day.

 Accountants have had it good for a long time.
 But those days are over